-Few subjects are more central to the political system than agenda formation.
-It is well established that issues come and go, and that at any given time only a few matters receive serious consideration by government officials.1 Agenda setting refers to the process by which issues evolve from specific grievances into prominent causes worthy of government consideration.
+ew subjects are more central to the political system than agenda L' formation.
+It is well established that issues come and go, and " that at any given time only a few matters receive serious consideration by government officials.
+Agenda setting refers to the process by which issues evolve from specific grievances into prominent causes worthy of government consideration.
 In a political system where citizens pay only limited attention to civic affairs, it is a mechanism through which the public can influence official deliberations by conveying its sense of which problems are important.
 Agenda setting is also a means of maintaining popular control in democratic societies because the process provides a link between citizens' concerns and the actions of leadership.

-One avenue of agenda setting that has attracted considerable attention is the mass media.3 There has been extensive discussion of how television shapes priorities and influences public perceptions about the nation's most serious problems.
+One avenue of agenda setting that has attracted considerable attention is the mass media.2 There has been extensive discussion of how television shapes priorities and influences public perceptions about the nation's most serious problems.
 Television is thought to play a crucial role in presidential strategies of going public.
-Iyengar and Kinder's experimental work also strongly supports a model of media agenda setting.
+Ivengar and Kinder's experimental work also strongly supports a model of media agenda setting.
 Their respondents regarded any problem covered by the media as "more important for the country, cared more about it, believed that government should do more about it, reported stronger feelings about it, and were more likely to identify it as one of the country's most important problems."
+3 the public agenda or to show their awareness of issues that are.
+They also try to deemphasize matters that may be problematic for themselves.
+Bush's strategy in 1988 clearly involved a redefinition of the agenda away from certain aspects of Reagan's record and toward furloughs and flag factories (Dukakis's vulnerable areas) in an effort to move the campaign debate onto terms more advantageous for Republicans.
+Candidates' advertising therefore should be assessed to gauge its ability to change citizens' perceptions of what is important and how the campaigns are run.

 However, there has been little extension of this work to political advertising.
 No one has used an agenda-setting model to determine whether ads influence citizens' policy priorities.
 In a campaign, agenda setting is potentially very important.
-Candidates often use election contests to dramatize issues that previously were not high on the public agenda or to show their awareness of issues that are.
-They also try to deemphasize matters that may be problematic for themselves.
-Bush's strategy in 1988 clearly involved a redefinition of the agenda away from certain aspects of Reagan's record and toward furloughs and flag factories (Dukakis's vulnerable areas) in an effort to move the campaign debate onto terms more advantageous for Republicans.
-Candidates' advertising therefore should be assessed to gauge its ability to change citizens' perceptions of what is important and how the campaigns are run.
+Candidates often use election contests to dramatize issues that previously were not high on